 What is ISF?

-Also known as “10+2,” ISF is a U.S. Customs and Border Protection (CBP) regulation, specifically mandated on ocean cargo imports entering the United States, and is required to be filed with the CBP at least 24 hours before sailing from last port of origin.
+Also known as “10+2,” or Importer Security Filing, ISF is a U.S. Customs and Border Protection (CBP) regulation, specifically mandated on ocean cargo imports entering the United States.
+To successfully complete the ISF filing process, importers should send all necessary documents and information to their U.S. Customs Broker at least 24 hours before sailing from the last port of origin.

 Why is ISF important?

 ISF is important because it improves CBP’s ability to flag high-risk shipments that may pose a safety threat upon arrival.
 This is also to ensure that they can prevent smuggling substances or people inside of the U.S. border.